getredash/website/user-guide/queries/querying_elasticsearch.md

 # Querying ElasticSearch

-ElasticSearch currently supports only simple Lucene style queries (like Kibana but without the aggregation).
+We support two flavors of ElasticSearch queries, Lucene/string style queries (like Kibana) and the more elaborate JSON based queries.
+For the first one create a data source of type `Kibana` and for the later create data source of type `ElasticSearch`.

-Simple query example:
+## String query example:

 * Query the index named “twitter”
 * Filter by “user:kimchy”